DigitalHealthIntegration/rdt-reader/_sources/index.rst.txt

         git clone https://github.com/kashyapj2793/tensorflow-yolov3.git

+3. The models directory must be in tensorflow-yolov3

-3. For data annotation you can use any tool that you like.
+4. For data annotation you can use any tool that you like.
 We used VOTT https://github.com/Microsoft/VoTT/releases version 1.7.2

 Data Format
 ------------